senad-d/Mendix-AWS/README.md

 ![Mendix_on_AWS](https://github.com/senad-d/Mendix-AWS/assets/112484166/c0763430-d49e-4ea1-9e54-6cb0a2a5b86c)

-AWS CloudFormation template with GitHub Actions for running Mendix app
+AWS CloudFormation template with GitHub Actions for running the Mendix app
 ![Mendix_app](https://github.com/senad-d/Mendix-AWS/assets/112484166/8cf58a0a-eabb-4df4-80cc-00fa1aea1a55)

 ### Quick guide
-Create AWS Static resources from the CloudFormation template so that we can create GitHub Action that is creating a new CloudFormation template for the AWS Infrastructure template, and then upload it to a private S3 bucket for later use in GitHub Action for creating infrastructure resources.
+Create AWS Static resources from the CloudFormation template so that we can create GitHub Action that creates a new CloudFormation template for the AWS Infrastructure template, and then upload it to a private S3 bucket for later use in GitHub Action for creating infrastructure resources.
 1. Create a GitHub repository and push all the necessary files for the project.
 2. Create Static resources from the CloudFormation template.
 3. Run the Action for Building the Docker image and the Action for creating and copying CloudFormation templates to the S3 bucket.